Blendify/blender-manual/blender_docs/manual/animation/markers.rst

 =====

-Next to the standard markers *Pose markers* are another type of markers, which are specific to armatures.
+Next to the standard markers *Pose markers* are another type of markers, which are specific to armatures and shape keys.
-They are used to denote poses in the Action Editor mode of Dope Sheet.
+They are used to denote poses in the Action Editor mode and Shape Keys Editor of Dope Sheet.

 Visualization